-This is a virtual denial of the promise of for the guardianship of those "willing to do In conclusion, I remark that this view is his will;" looking for, and loving his appeartian experience.
-Bro.
-Miller said March 20th, ples "by a way they knew not," yet he guided of the 7th month, 'If we are right in believ- them in "his way."
-Amen.
-This is all that fect in my life than then; and one thing I do fallibly.
-He overrules alike "the wrath" of foes, and the weakness of friends "to praise pentance is the result of conviction, as conhim." his promises and fulfilling precisely, the whole of Advent prophecy.
+This is a virtual denial of the promise of 'present truth,' you are with the world, which Divine guidance, and the providence of God, is nigh unto cursing, whose end is to be burn- which Jesus taught.
+His "guiding Spirit of ed.
+If you justify the world, you condemn grace," and his beneficent care, are pledged for the guardianship of those "willing to do In conclusion, I remark that this view is his will;" looking for, and loving his appearer experienced a more holy and beneficent ef-ment.
+God has guided us to do his will infect in my life than then; and one thing I do fallibly.
+He overrules alike "the wrath" of foes, and the weakness of friends "to praise pentance is the result of conviction, as conhis promises and fulfilling precisely, the whole of Advent prophecy.
 Jesus once suffered, now he is coming himself to reign, and I must confess him in all his truth-in all his commandments; Rev. xxii, 14.

 The falling away of the foolish and the consequent trial does not disprove, but confirm the doctrine.
-It being sketched in the prophecy of the preparatory scenes of the Advent, it must be found in Advent history, as certainly as Jesus is "the Christ."
-Amen.
+It being sketched in the prophecy of the preparatory scenes of the Advent, it must be found in Advent history. as certainly as Jesus is "the Christ."

 One word to those who say that they cannot see; rather for the instruction of those who can see.
-Those who were unwilling to admit the truth of Christ's Messiah ship found an excuse-those not willing to see the Second Advent at hand in '43 found a reasonthose not willing to take the cross of the licans were saved.
-The light beaming from "New Commandment," explain its binding authority away, as easily as does the Infidel every other Divine requirement.
-We must be WILLING to "confess Jesus Christ as Lord" -Sovereign of our whole being-our faith and our worship.
+Those who were unwilling to admit the truth of Christ's Messial ship found an excuse-those not willing to see the Second Advent at hand in '43 found a reason-"New Commandment," explain its binding authority away, as easily as does the Infidel every other Divine requirement.
+We must be WILLING to "confess Jesus Christ as Lord" Sovereign of our whole being-our faith and our worship.
 Then we can see, then we can take up his cross-"follow him" through the scenes sketched in the parable, and thus by his grace be borne onward into "glory, HONOR, and IMMORTALITY."
 Amen.